 Healthcare Quality and Safety and Operational Excellence Capstones rarely require an IRB review because they are considered to be implementation of prior science.
 However, if the author anticipates publication or presentation, a review by the IRB at their location should be completed to ascertain if theirs is an exempt Capstone.
-If needed, students will complete the CITI training and the Conflict of Interest (COI) form; and obtain IRB approval if the Capstone involves human subjects, analysis of materials originating from human subjects, or data obtained from people (TJU or elsewhere).
+If needed, students will complete the CITI training and the Conflict of Interest (COI) form and obtain IRB approval if the Capstone involves human subjects, analysis of materials originating from human subjects, or data obtained from people (TJU or elsewhere).
 The Jefferson Office of Human Research has detailed instructions on uploading IRB forms.

 More details about IRB submission via iRIS are available on the Office of Human Research site.
 The student's Capstone mentor or primary advisor serves as the Primary Investigator on the IRB proposal, but the student is responsible for submitting the proposal and collecting signatures.
+The Principal Investigator must be a Jefferson faculty member.